Vision-At-SEECS/Google_Earth_Engine_Starter/README.md

 ## Contributing

 We welcome contributions to this Starter Pack!
 If you have additional video tutorials, code examples, or improvements to the documentation, please consider contributing.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.
+Please contact the MachVIS lab administration for guidelines on how to contribute.

 ## License